 The UE shall be continuously scheduled in LTE PCell and NR PSCell during the entire length of T1.
 During the time duration T1 the UE shall transmit at least 99.5% of ACK/NACK on E-UTRAN PCell and NR PSCell.
-The UE is only allowed to cause interruptions immediately before and immediately after an SMTC.
+The UE is only allowed to cause one interruption on PCell and one interruption on PSCell.
 Each interruption on E-UTRAN PCell and NR PSCell shall not exceed the value defined in Table 4.5.2.6.5-2 and Table 4.5.2.6.5-3.